What is PNG (Portable Network Graphics)?

 tRNS

-It contains information about transparency and stores the alpha channel for one or more palettes for indexed images and the information of a single-pixel that should be considered completely transparent for true color and grayscale images.
+It contains information about transparency and stores the alpha channel for one or more palettes for indexed images and the information of a single pixel that should be considered entirely transparent for accurate color and grayscale images.

 zTXt

-It contains compressed text with the same boundaries as tEXt.
+It contains compressed text with the exact boundaries as tEXt.

 The first lowercase letter in these sections indicates that these are not required in the PNG specification, and the last lowercase letter indicates that it is safe to copy even if the application in question does not understand them.